Gallery of beautiful beadboard kitchen cabinets for a variety of design styles and layouts.

-Beadboard cabinets are easily identified by how it looks: vertical slats of wood pieced together on their long side resulting in a bead-like connection.
-These are made from long wood slats which usually have a tongue and groove joinery.
-This was originally used for wainscoting on traditional houses, but has also made its way into cabinetry & other aspects of the interiors.
+Beadboard kitchen cabinets are easily identified by their appearance: vertical slats of wood pieced together on their long side, resulting in a bead-like connection.
+These are made from long wood slats with a tongue and groove joinery.
+This was originally used for wainscoting on traditional houses but has also made its way into cabinetry & other aspects of the interiors.

-You can usually find beadboard cabinetry on French style homes, country-style homes, as well as beach-inspired interiors.
-Although beadboard was originally made from vertical wood planks, nowadays you can get faux beadboard panels the size of a whole plyboard with beadboard-like vertical slat pattern.
-This is perfect for those who are on a tighter budget and shorter timeline, and wants to achieve the rustic appeal it gives.
+You can usually find beadboard cabinetry on French style homes, country-style homes, and beach-inspired interiors.
+Although beadboard was originally made from vertical wood planks, nowadays, you can get faux beadboard panels the size of a whole plyboard with beadboard-like vertical slat pattern.
+This is perfect for those on a tighter budget and shorter timeline and want to achieve the rustic appeal it gives.

 One of the most common applications for beadboards is on kitchen cabinets.
-Country and Cottage-style homes are regaining popularity recently, so beadboard cabinets are also making a comeback.
+Country and Cottage-style homes have recently regained popularity, so beadboard cabinets are also coming back.
 The subtle addition of pattern and texture can instantly transform the look of any space, giving it an old-world rustic vibe.
 For more kitchen cabinets styles visit our gallery page.

 Beadboard Cabinet Doors

-Depending on pre-existing conditions, beadboards are mainly applied on cabinet doors.
-The drawer faces and main carcass are usually plain or uses another paneling style.
-In this kitchen design, the cabinet doors are are beadboards, but the drawers and main carcass are plain/flat.
+Depending on pre-existing conditions, beadboards are mainly applied to cabinet doors.
+The drawer faces, and main carcass are usually plain or uses another paneling style.
+In this kitchen design, the cabinet doors are beadboards, but the drawers and main carcass are plain/flat.

-Because of the dark charcoal paint used on the cabinetry, this kitchen has a totally different vibe compared to white beadboard cabinets – it has a more masculine, rustic-contemporary feel.
+Because of the dark charcoal paint used on the cabinetry, this design has a totally different vibe compared to white beadboard cabinets – it has a more masculine, rustic-contemporary feel.

-In this example, a light wash of mint green color in antiqued finish was applied all over the cabinets to give the kitchen a rustic look.
+In this example, a light wash of mint green color in an antiqued finish was applied all over the cabinets to give the layout a rustic look.
 See more examples of kitchens with distressed cabinets here.

 Modern beadboard-textured panels can now be bought in hardware stores.
 Some of them ship raw or primed beforehand, but some also ship already finished in a particular color.